 A. Yes, these are free.
 We do not provide any workstations so for email and surfing we recommend you bring your own laptop or other USB compatible internet device.
 There is 1 hardware port.
 Downloading of music, movies, YouTube, etc. are not permitted in order to allow everyone access.
 If you have a hub and cellphone you will be able to serve yourself via your own provider.

 Q. How about telephone?

 A. We have 1 telephone line.
 Ecovillage business takes priority.
 However, access to a telephone in a public space is available for 1 hour per day, as needed.
-We have no cell phone coverage.
-We are in the WILDERNESS.
+We have access to local cell service, depending on your provider.

 Q. Will you accept apprentices from other countries?

 A. Yes, with 2 caveats: you must have a good command of the English language and offer proof of health insurance.

 Q. How much work will I have to do?

 A. Most work weeks for apprentices are ~30 hours of weekly activities, including any required training to understand that activity.
 Some weeks have more lengthy and intense schedules, depending on weather, and projects, but we balance extra work with extra play.